-Harris Farm in Dayton was our Nordic destination.
-The family operated dairy and tree farm has been in the cross-country ski business for 14 years now.
+Harris Farm in Dayton, Maine was our Nordic destination.
+The family operated dairy and tree farm has been in the cross-country ski business for over two decades.
 Dixie Harris greeted us enthusiastically in the cozy warming hut and her staff quickly fitted all four of us with boots, skis and poles.

 “The boots should feel like running shoes,” said Harris, and they did only perhaps more comfortable.
 My daughter immediately said, “These are much comfier than my ski boots.”

-Lessons are available at Harris Farm, as well as a soup to nuts learn to ski package for $35 including you rentals and a trail pass.
-We opted to go it alone, since we figured we could convert from downhill to Nordic without much difficulty.
+Nordic ski lessons are available at Harris Farm, as well as a learn to ski package for $35 including rentals and a trail pass.
+We opted to go it alone, since we figured we could convert from Alpine to Nordic without much difficulty.

-My son said, “These skis are so much lighter and easier to carry than our downhill skis.”
+My son said, “These skis are so much lighter and easier to carry than our downhill ski gear.”
 We placed the narrow boards in the snow, clicked our boot toe pieces into the bindings with an easy snap and we were ready to ski.

 My husband Greg had cross-country skied years ago, so with a few pointers he had us all sliding across a beautiful snow-covered field in moments.

-We came up on four women, all giggling.
-Julie Canning of Waterboro said, “This is my first time, my friends dragged me out here and I am a little wobbly.”
-The women were obviously having fun and for a first timer Canning was progressing quite well.
+We came up on four women, all giggling, one said “This is my first time, my friends dragged me out here and I am a little wobbly.”
+The women were obviously having fun and the first timer was progressing quite well.
 As we skied away on Meadow Run, we could hear their laughter emanating through the woods.

 “Sugarloaf has a lot more difficult trails and backcountry Nordic,” said Karta Owens of York.
 We passed Owens and his family enjoying a thermos of hot cocoa on a trailside picnic bench in the woods.